Autism at a Glance

 What is autism?

-Autism is a lifelong developmental condition that affects how a person acts and communicates with the world around them.
-The medical name Autism Spectrum Condition uses ‘spectrum’ to reflect how autism affects individuals differently and to varying degrees.
-It is therefore difficult to generalise the effects of autism, although common characteristics associated with autism include difficulty with social interactions and communication.
+Autism is a neurodevelopmental condition that affects how a person acts and communicates with the world around them.
+The medical term Autism Spectrum Condition uses ‘spectrum’ to reflect how everyone's experience of autism is different and the impact within their life is different.
+It is therefore difficult to generalise autism and its traits, although common characteristics associated with autism include difficulty with social interactions and communication.

 Autism is not an illness - it just means an autistic person’s brain works differently to a neurotypical person’s brain.
 This means autism doesn’t have a ‘cure’, but there is a range of support options available for those who need it.